Action Network for XR

 Get in touch

-Let us know what local group or what email list your query is refering to:
+Make sure you let us know what local group or email list your query is refering to.

 Overview, training, admin access and contact details

 It is the tool that XRUK uses for sending emails out to the movement.
 It is funded centrally and available to all local groups, and organises groups by Region/Nation.
 People can join either at the 'top' (i.e. at the XRUK level) by signing up on the website - or at the 'bottom' by searching for their Local Group of the LGmap.

 How Local Groups fit in to XR's Action Network

 You may be familiar with other email lists such at Mailchimp - so to point out the main difference with Action Network (and it may sound obvious!) is that it is a NETWORK!
 Here is a little smapshot to explain...

 For example : if someone joins the Birmingham email list, they automatically get subscribed 'UP' the network (to Midlands and UK lists).
 The benefit of this is that as more and more Local Groups use Action Network to recruit, then all these new subscribers end up on the XRUK list too - allowing for communication to the whole movement within the UK with a single email.

 Also in this example this person will be on the 'Midlands' list which allows regional level organising too.